Why do clients hesitate like crazy when they are about to buy?

 The run up to anything reduces this pressure

 But it didn’t sound like a pitch, did it?
-And the reason it doesn’t sound quite that way is because approximately 275 odd days stand between now and the workshop.
-As the workshop is mentioned more often, you start to feel this urge to visit the last stop before Antarctica—yes, New Zealand.
+And the reason it didn’t sound quite that way is because approximately 275 odd days stood between then and the workshop.
+As the workshop gets mentioned more often, you would start to feel the urge to visit the last stop before Antarctica—yes, New Zealand.
 You think, well, it’s now or never.
 Sure it’s going to be a long trip.
 Sure it’s going to cost a small fortune, but it’s a workshop—and you think—well, I can write it off as a business expense.

 What are the chances of me visiting New Zealand and finding a business reason to do so?

 In your head, you’re selling the event to yourself.
 Now make no mistake.
 This place called Queenstown is no mirage.
 It doesn’t matter how many pictures and videos you see—it will still blow your socks off.
 And because of the distance between the event and your decision, you feel no risk, only great expectations.

 Pre-sell is the best way to sell a product or service

 At Psychotactics, we roll out a pre-sell for almost every product or service.
 There’s the pre-sell right before a course or product launch—like the one we’re doing right now for the Article Writing Course.
 But there’s also the long pre-sell.